 In contrast, as a PT, you may find you end up giving out your nutrition advice for free.

-Having an additional revenue stream can be very welcome and takes the pressure off your PT business.
+Having an additional revenue stream can be very welcome, taking the pressure off your PT business.

 4. Increased professional standing

-Personal training is a competitive business, and anything that raises your profile will help you get more clients, and charge more for your services – a win-win!
+Personal training is a competitive business; anything that raises your profile will help you get more clients and charge more for your services – a win-win!

 5. Demand for nutrition coaches is on the rise